tofrank7/Excel_Project_Data_Analytics/Project_1_Dashboard/README.md

 </p>

 ### Dynamic Highlighting in Bar Charts

-To improve how users interpret the salary data from the calculations above, I used helper columns to implement visual highlighting in the bar charts.
-This approach emphasizes the selected job title or schedule type using a darker color bar, while showing all other categories in lighter colors for context.
+I used helper columns to highlight the selected value in bar charts using two formulas: one for light bars (others) and one for the dark bar (selected).
 ```excel
 =IF($D2<>title,$E2,NA())  ← Light bars for non-selected values
 =IF($D2=title,$E2,NA())   ← Dark bar for selected value
 ```
-- `$D2` contains the current job title in the sorted list
+* `$D2` contains the current job title in the sorted list
-- `title` refers to the user’s selected job title from the dashboard
+* `title` refers to the user’s selected job title from the dashboard
-- `E2` is the corresponding median salary
+* `E2` is the corresponding median salary

-When these formulas are used as two separate data series in a bar chart, Excel highlights the selected value while still displaying surrounding data—making insights easier to spot without losing overall context.
+* **Purpose**: When these formulas are used as two separate data series in a bar chart, Excel highlights the selected value while still displaying surrounding data—making insights easier to spot without losing overall context.

 ## Data Validation